 Changes to lease accounting standards

-If you are a lessee, IFRS 16 will impact you – probably to a much greater extent than you’re currently aware.
+If you are a lessee, IFRS 16 will impact you, especially if you lease big ticket items like aircraft, real estate, manufacturing equipment and technology.
 With so many competing priorities you’d be forgiven for underestimating what’s involved.
 Most people in your position do – and then they’re blindsided.

 #1 Compiling your leases

 Gathering all of your leases will take at least double the time you’re anticipating.
 It’s not just property either – yes, there’s office buildings, warehouses and stores, but there’s also land, manufacturing equipment, company car fleets, delivery trucks, laptops, computers, mobile phones, servers, office furniture, ATM machines, radars, cell towers, laboratories – even aeroplane fleets.